For appointments with the Children's Pediatric Neurology Practice, see the information below in blue.

 a.
 A referral from your child's pediatrician containing your child's name, date of birth, condition and your phone number

 b.
 Your child's medical records from another neurologist.

 Ask your doctor to fax your information to 404-785-4750.
 Once we receive the referral and/or medical records, we will call you to schedule an appointment.

-New Patient Paperwork: We will ask you to fill out information about your child's health before their appointment.
-You may do this by downloading the document here or you may fill out this information in our office the day of your appointment.
-If you choose to download the document, please remember to bring your completed paperwork to your appointment.
+2) New Patient Paperwork: We will ask you to fill out information about your child's health before their appointment.
+You may do this by downloading the documents below or you may fill out this information in our office the day of your appointment.
+If you choose to download the documents here, please remember to bring your completed paperwork to your appointment.